kitschpatrol/lognow/readme.md

 Logs are stored in the platform-standard location.
 The files are gzipped and rotated daily, and are never removed.

-Complex metadata or context objects not natively representable within the JSON specification are serialized on a best-effort basis, with emphasis on being human-readable rather than being perfectly reconstructable as JavaScript.
+Complex metadata or context objects not natively representable within the JSON specification are serialized on a best-effort basis, with emphasis on being human-readable rather than being perfectly reconstructible as JavaScript.

 Alternately, pass a path to a directory to log to the location of your choosing.